prasanth59/Genre-Identification-on-Gutenberg-corpus/README.md

 ### Evaluation

-Performance of the model was compared against the baseline model.
-Baseline model was implemented using simple bag of words approach (TF-IDF).
+A baseline model to classify the genre of a book was implemented using simple bag of words approach (TF-IDF).
+We used baseline model as a way to check whether a model using handcrafted features to classify genre of book performed better when compared with TF-IDF approach.